 Wedding vows often include taking your partner for richer or for poorer.
 However, you don’t have to stand in front of a minister to make money vows that will increase trust and communication in your relationship.
 Being financially faithful to the agreements you’ve made about money helps ensure your partner will listen to your views and do the same.

-One money vow that can help head off future arguments is for partners to consult each other about purchases over a certain dollar amount.
-Base your threshold off a percentage of your salary.
-Or, if either of you frequently binge shop, it can be as little as $100 or $200.
+One money vow that can help head off future arguments is for partners to consult each other about purchases over a certain dollar amount, such as $100.
+Or, base your threshold off a percentage of your salary.

-You and your partner can also vow to prioritize debt payment, setting aside money for hobbies and saving for retirement.
+You and your partner also can vow to prioritize debt payment, setting aside money for hobbies and still saving for retirement.

 Don’t Lie About Money

 For best results, couples should strive to be upfront about monetary goals and spending.
 When both partners have equal knowledge, the level of trust in the relationship increases.
-You may want to consider even opening a joint bank account.
+You might want to consider opening a joint bank account.

 Stick to the Issues